xmyhhh/vulkan-advanced-learn/note/Vulkan_Ray_Trace.md

 - Vulkan 1.1 and SPIR-V 1.4 are now required.

 ### 2.2 [Acceleration Structure](https://nvpro-samples.github.io/vk_raytracing_tutorial_KHR/)
 - ray tracing requires organizing the geometry into an acceleration structure (AS) that will reduce the number of ray-triangle intersection tests during rendering.
-- This is typically implemented in hardware as a hierarchical structure, but only two levels are exposed to the user: a single **top-level acceleration structure (TLAS)** referencing any number of **bottom-level acceleration structures (BLAS)**
+This is typically implemented in hardware as a hierarchical structure, but only two levels are exposed to the user: a single **top-level acceleration structure (TLAS)** referencing any number of **bottom-level acceleration structures (BLAS)**
-- Typically, a **BLAS** corresponds to individual 3D models within a scene, and a **TLAS** corresponds to an entire scene built by positioning (with 3-by-4 transformation matrices) individual referenced BLASes.
-- **BLAS** store the actual vertex data.
+- Typically, a **BLAS** corresponds to individual 3D models within a scene, and a **TLAS** corresponds to an entire scene built by positioning (with 3-by-4 transformation matrices) individual referenced BLASes. **BLAS** store the actual vertex data.
 The **TLAS** will contain the object instances, each with its own transformation matrix and reference to a corresponding BLAS.
 - The bottom-level acceleration structure is only used by reference from the top-level acceleration structure.
 - The top-level acceleration structure is accessed from the shader as a descriptor binding or by device address (obtained via vkGetAccelerationStructureDeviceAddressKHR).
-- we made changes to use device addresses consistently throughout all the extensions.
+- Each BLAS can be either a triangle mesh or a user-defined collection of axis-aligned bounding boxes (AABBs).
+- A BLAS can be instantiated in the TLAS and gets a unique gl_InstanceID
+- Each Instance has its transformation from object to world space, which is initially assigned when the BLAS is added to the TLAS(by VkAccelerationStructureInstanceKHR.transform).
+This transformation is accessible in the shader via the gl_ObjectToWorldEXT and gl_WorldToObjectEXT variables.
 <div align=center>
 <img src="./pics/AccelerationStructure.svg" width="70%">
 </div>